 Stereotyped as high-strung, Poodles are one of the most intelligent of all dog breeds.
 They’re also very athletic and agile, and these elegant dogs are amazing water retrievers!

-Aside from their hypoallergenic coats, they are popular for their adaptability and sensitivity to human emotions.
+Aside from their hypoallergenic coats, they are famous for their adaptability and sensitivity to human emotions.

 The Sheepadoodle comes in different sizes, depending on the genes of its parents and the size of the Poodle used in the crossbreeding.

-No matter its size, most Sheepadoodles have a muscular, well proportioned, and strong body.
+No matter their size, most Sheepadoodles have muscular, well-proportioned, and strong bodies.

-As the biggest Sheepadoodle varieties available, and these dogs may be more suitable for larger homes.
+As the biggest Sheepadoodle varieties available, these dogs may be more suitable for larger homes.

 Mini or Moyen Sheepadoodles